compulim/react-chain-of-responsibility/README.md

 ```

 When rendering the element, `getKey` is called to compute the `key` attribute.
 This is required for some `onRenderXXX` props.
 These props are usually used to render more than one elements, such as [`DetailsList.onRenderField`](https://developer.microsoft.com/en-us/fluentui#/controls/web/detailslist#implementation), which renders every field (a.k.a. cell) in the [`<DetailsList>`](https://developer.microsoft.com/en-us/fluentui#/controls/web/detailslist).

+### `withBuildProps` higher-order helper function

+`withBuildProps` is a higher-order function that extends the chain-of-responsibility with props transformation capability.
+It modified the `<Proxy>` and `useBuildComponentCallback` hook so that request can be hoisted and accessible in props.

+However, this should be used with care.
+Given an identical request, the returning component from the `useBuildComponentCallback()` hook will never be stable.
+Explicit memoization is required for stabilizing the result.

+For `<Proxy>`, memoization is provided automatically through React `memo()` function.
+No explicity memoization is required.

 ## Designs